 When considering slim fits, ensure the silhouette flatters your leg shape rather than defines it.
 There should still be a bit of excess fabric in slim jeans, allowing you to move freely without feeling constricted.
 Look for a tapered cut with a bit of room in the thighs that narrows down to the ankle.

 However, white jeans arguably look best when cut in a more relaxed shape.
-Seek out regular to wide fit white jeans that reference workwear pants and you’ll be in a much better-looking place.
+Seek out regular to wide-fit white jeans that reference workwear pants and you’ll be in a much better-looking place.

 Just because they are ‘jeans’ doesn’t mean they’re necessarily made from denim.
-‘Jeans’ simply refers to the style of the trouser, which has five pockets: two curved ones at the front (one with a built in coin pocket), and two pockets at the rear.
+‘Jeans’ simply refers to the style of the trouser, which has five pockets: two curved ones at the front (one with a built-in coin pocket), and two pockets at the rear.
 So, technically, you can get jeans made from corduroy, cotton twill, moleskin and wool blends.
 But, of course, denim is the fabric you’ll traditionally be considering when purchasing white jeans.

 At the very least, be conscious of whether the denim has any stretch in it or not.
-Non-stretch denim tends to be slightly harder wearing and ages better, but stretch denim is infinitely more comfortable, essentially making jeans feel like your favourite pair of sweatpants, expanding with you as you move.
+Non-stretch denim tends to be slightly harder wearing and ages better, but stretch denim is infinitely more comfortable, essentially making jeans feel like your favorite pair of sweatpants, expanding with you as you move.
 Stretch denim also tends to be lower weight – i.e. thinner – which is going to keep you cooler during spring and summer, which is when you’ll be wearing your white jeans most.

-White jeans outfits for men
+Modern white jeans outfits for men

 Don’t be afraid to tuck in the shirt and roll the sleeves for a smart yet laid-back feel.